Graviton 4 (r8g) is now available on Aurora in the Tokyo region! Performance comparison with other Graviton generations

 It's true that performance has improved, and the price has remained the same from the previous generation, so it looks very good.

-Also, since Graviton4 cannot be used in the LTS version 3.04, it seems necessary to take that into consideration.
+Also, since Graviton4 cannot be used with the LTS version 3.04, it seems necessary to take this into consideration.

 I am writing an article in this breaking news, but the verification results are not quite satisfactory, so